 Cagac stated his intention to pass on the kebab store in October in the regional Mitteldeutsche Zeitung, but the report noted that at the time it was not known if the two brothers wanted to take on the store.

-Random killings after failing to gain entry to Halle synagogue
+Random killings after failing to carry out massacre

-Five weeks ago a heavily armed 27-year-old man, named only as Stephan B. under German privacy laws, attempted to gain access to a synagogue in Halle on Yom Kippur, the holiest day in the Jewish calendar.
+Five weeks ago a heavily armed man attempted to gain access to a synagogue in Halle on Yom Kippur, the holiest day in the Jewish calendar.

 On failing to get into the building, the man killed two people at random — a 40-year-old woman who was walking past and a 20-year-old in the kebab shop — before being arrested.